teuton-software/asker/docs/inputs/tables.md

 # Learn tables

-Now, we are going to learn thas last keywords:
+Now, we are going to learn keywords:
+* table
+* row
-* table, row and col
+* col

-Let's go.
+Let's go!.

 ---